-Ensuring that all our animals are treated with the utmost respect at all times whilst additionally providing continuous physical and mental-health simulation to all animals within our care
+Ensuring that all our animals are treated with the utmost respect at all times whilst additionally providing continuous physical and mental-health stimulation to all animals within our care

 What sets Cango Wildlife ranch apart from the rest:

 Firstly Cango Wildlife Ranch is an accredited institution, this internationally recognised accreditation awarded by the African Association of Zoos & Aquaria (PAAZA) has only been awarded to 6 facilities in the whole of Africa, it is extremely prestigious and difficult to achieve and is reviewed every 4 years, having been awarded this accolade since 2003, we will shortly be going for our next review.

 This award also ensures that Cango complies with extremely stringent conditions regarding our animals and what happens to them as well as the quality of our facility and the safety of our visitors.
 Alongside this award is our membership of the World Association of Zoos and Aquaria (WAZA) and which is by invitation only.
 Representing the top 300 organisations worldwide, we are one of only a small handful in the whole of Africa to have been invited to join this prestigious organisation, to give you an idea of the level of excellence these awards require, we are in league with the South African Association for Marine and Biological Research (Ushaka Marine World) and the National Zoo in Pretoria.